WuerthPhoenix/tornado/README.md

 For example it can include:
 * Forwarding the events to a monitoring system
 * Logging events locally (e.g., as processed, discarded or matched) or remotely
-* Archiving events using an application such as Elastic Stack
+* Archiving events using software such as the Elastic Stack
 * Invoking a custom shell script

 A single *Executor* usually takes care of a single *Action* type.